poridhiEng/poridhi-labs/Poridhi Labs/AWS Lambda Labs/Lab 09/README.md

 ## Conclusion

-In this guide, we successfully automated the deployment of an EC2 instance with MongoDB using AWS Lambda and API Gateway.
+In this guide, we successfully automated the deployment of an EC2 instance with PostgreSQL using AWS Lambda and API Gateway.
 We also implemented Lambda functions for database operations, ensuring secure and efficient user management.
 This approach streamlines infrastructure provisioning while maintaining flexibility and scalability for cloud-based applications.
-  -->